 Your iPad screen shows "iPad is disabled, connect to iTunes"?
 Usually, this happens when you've entered the wrong password many times.
 Apple hereby suggests you unlock your device by restoring its OS with iTunes.

-Unlock iPhone with iTunes
+Unlock iPad with iTunes

 However, as someone who has just wasted 2 hours on iTunes in vain to get my iPad 4 unlocked, I'd tell you: no rush!